 Among the original ten are:

 - Enarr: The god of wisdom, leadership, and navigation at sea.
-Handsome, bearded, with hair that reached the back of his legs, greying in his later years.
+An empyrean form of great power.
 Enarr commanded the Voice of Authority that gave him dominion over the living.
 Along with his siblings and after the Primorarchy, there was a long struggle for order in the spirit realm, beginning with one world and then many.

 - Gala: The goddess of the starry night, the Lady of Leonaus and beloved of Enarr.
 As the spirit world and its realms came to grow over the ages, so too did the stars that light the sky.
 She was responsible for maintaining this veil.